 Lastly, I should also mention that Denby collapsed on the track after her final event from complete exhaustion.

 On the college level, there tends to be more spacing between races due to a different schedule of events, which includes the addition of the 3000m steeplechase, the occasional 10,000m race, and the 5000m instead of the high school 3200.

-Also, college athletes are stronger and more physically fit than their high school counterparts, so in theory, they could run more events.
+Also, college athletes are stronger and more physically fit than their high school counterparts to run more theory events.

-However, college coaches typically avoid overloading their athletes in training and in meets, so you seldom see athletes take on a high volume of events.
+However, college coaches typically avoid overloading their athletes in training and meet, so you seldom see athletes take on a high volume of events.

 It’s quite common to see athletes – particularly hurdlers – who only run one event per meet.

 There are occasional exceptions.
 Devon Allen, reigning USA champ and a 2016 Olympian in the 110m Hurdles, currently competes for the University of Oregon.